bflaven/BlogArticlesExamples/python_playing_with_object_detection_opencv_yolo/README.md

 ```
 ├── README.md
-├── config # all confg for YOLO
+├── config # all confg for YOLO.
+Do not forget to REPLACE_IT_yolov3.weights.txt by the real yolov3.weights
 ├── images # images used in Object Detection with YOLO
 ├── mysql_yolo_advanced_images_1.sql # the MySQL DB dump
 ├── python_mysql_1.py # how-to insert a MySQL record in python